-- A. An academic load not to exceed 15 credit hours for students with a GPA of less than 2.00 and greater than 1.50. - B. An academic load not to exceed 12 credit hours for students with a GPA below 1.50. - C. Enrollment, when appropriate, in developmental/study skills courses, and/or workshops, and/or tutoring, in consultation with the Resnick Learning Center. - D. Monthly meetings with an academic advisor. - E. A minimum of 90% class attendance in the following semester. - F. A scheduled meeting with the advisor to review grades and classroom attendance. - G. Attendance at academic group meetings as established by the academic department or division.
+- A. An academic load not to exceed 15 credit hours for students with a GPA of less than 2.00. - B. Enrollment, when appropriate, in developmental/study skills courses, and/or workshops, and/or tutoring, in consultation with the Resnick Learning Center. - C. Monthly meetings with an academic advisor. - D. A minimum of 90% class attendance in the following semester. - E. A scheduled meeting with the advisor to review grades and classroom attendance and/or participation. - F. Attendance at academic group meetings as established by the academic department or division.